What is this course about?

 How will the course content for Math 104 differ from Math 106?

-The course outcomes for Math 104 and Math 106 are listed below for comparison.
+See the course outcomes for Math 104 and Math 106 listed below for comparison.
 There is some overlap of material, but a primary difference between the courses lies in the presentation of material.
 Math 106 is an intensive algebra course that focuses on abstract reasoning and mathematical notation; Math 104 is an applied course focusing on how students will use mathematical tools, and therefore has less of an emphasis on abstract reasoning and notation.

 Course outcomes for Math 104